Australia Agricultural Machinery Market Size and Share

 Recent Industry Developments

-• February 2025: Deere & Company introduced the 6M 155 utility tractor at the Australian Dairy Conference.
+• February 2025: Deere & Company introduced the 6M 155 utility tractor at the Australia Dairy Conference.
 The tractor features improved speed, power, and customization options designed for dairy and beef farming operations.
 The introduction demonstrates Deere & Company's focus on precision agriculture technology and agricultural productivity in Australia.

-• September 2024: Kubota Australia opened a new parts warehouse in Victoria, centralizing operations to improve service delivery and inventory management.
+• September 2024: Kubota Corporation Australia opened a new parts warehouse in Victoria, centralizing operations to improve service delivery and inventory management.
 The facility enables quicker distribution of agricultural machinery parts, strengthening dealer support and minimizing equipment downtime for farmers across the country.

 Table of Contents for Australia Agricultural Machinery Industry Report